etlegacy/etlegacy-docs/hudeditor.rst

 	- Delete : Delete the selected HUD from `hud.dat` file.
 The selected HUD will change to the default one ``(0: ETmain)``
 	- Reset component : Reset **ALL** settings from the selected component to the default values from HUD ``(0: ETmain)``
 	- Name : HUD name which can be used to select HUD with ``cg_altHud`` cvar from the name
+        - Parent : HUD parent name used for default value for components.
+If No parent is selected, the saved HUD will copy all the comps values in the HUD file.
+The HUD become standalone.
 * Position & Size, to modify component position and size according 4 values:
 	- X : abscissa coordinate
 	- Y : ordinate coordinate